Rate Your Students

 Rate Your Students was a weblog that ran from November 2005 to June 2010.
 It was started by a "tenured humanities professor from the South," but was run for most of its five years by a rotating group of anonymous academics.
 The blog has not been updated since Dec 2010.

 In an article from the Arizona State Web Devil, one of many that appeared on the site, the original moderator said that the impulse to start the blog was:

 The site received much national press in early 2006, the Chronicle of Higher Education and Inside Higher Ed.
 Both weighed in:

-But some college newspapers were dismissive, including the Cavalier Daily, the weekly student newspaper at the University of Virginia, where one editor wrote: